conal/webgl-experiment-1/README.md

 ## To do

+*   Generate shaders and widgets from Haskell via Shady and [tangible values](http://www.haskell.org/haskellwiki/TV).
+*   Anti-aliasing, e.g., via progressive stochastic super-sampling, as in Pan & Pajama.
 *   Make touch-based infinite panning work on mobile.
-*   Generate shaders and widgets from Haskell via Shady and [tangible values](http://www.haskell.org/haskellwiki/TV).
 *   Load images.
 *   3D, preferably with dynamic tessellation.